andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 These packages are a bit newer to the game, representing attempts to lower the barrier of entry to BIDS.
 This is primarily done through the use of a GUI (`BIDScoin`) and a web-based approach (`ezBIDS`).
 Additionally, both limit the amount of coding needed (if any) by users, and make educated guesses regarding the identity of data to suggest the appropriate BIDS imformation and subsequent structure.
-These packages are more geared to researchers who are new to BIDS or do not wish to have to learn the syntax and structure of a new software tool.
+These packages are more geared to researchers who are less familiar with BIDS or do not wish to have to learn the syntax and structure of a new software tool.

 Resources